-- dissent and disrespect of the referee; - using offensive, insulting or abusive language toward other players or the referee
+- dissent and disrespect of the referee, coaches, and managers - using offensive, insulting or abusive language toward other players, referee, coaches, and managers

 The referee will make the decision to give the offending player a yellow or a red card, depending upon the severity of the conduct.
 A yellow card indicates a caution to the player to correct the behavior as repeated behavior will result in a red card and ejection from the game.
 A red card indicates that the player must be ejected immediately from the game for player and referee safety, and the player must leave the field.
-If a yellow or red card is given for abusive and unsportsmanlike conduct during the course of play, an indirect free kick is awarded to the opposing team to re-start pla.
+The Judiciary Committee will determine if the player will be excluded from subsequent games.
+If a yellow or red card is given for abusive and unsportsmanlike conduct during the course of play, an indirect free kick is awarded to the opposing team to re-start play.